Home ยป Salad ยป Simple German Potato Salad

 Whether she was peeling, chopping, or slicing.
 It was rather stunning to a little girl completely in awe of her grandmother.

 I’ve never mastered that potato skill.
-But I suppose with 13 brothers and sisters on a wheat farm, preparing potatoes may have been an everyday activity.
+However, I suppose that with 13 brothers and sisters on a wheat farm, preparing potatoes may have been a daily activity.

 Side view of German Potato Salad in a white bowl with fresh parsley